johanadm23/speech-enhancement-rt/README.md

 - Python, PyTorch, torchaudio
 - coremltools, ONNX
-- Jupyter, Streamlit (for demo)
+- Jupyter, Streamlit (for demonstration)

 ## License

-MIT License
+This code is provided for personal, non-commercial use only.
+All rights reserved.